pjungwir/rails-and-sql-talk/talk/slides.md

     ON      inspections.restaurant_id = restaurants.id
     WHERE

-    - also avoids the "n+1" problem
+- But don't depend on it!

-class User
+- Sometimes runs a second query.

-end
+- Either way avoids the "n+1" problem.

 Extra attributes with select